 Since unmoderated tests are completely unsupervised, they require a fixed set of questions and tasks for contributors to complete on their own.
 If contributors run into issues, spend less time than asked of, face technical difficulties, or don’t understand the tasks or questions, you unfortunately won’t be able to step in and guide them.
 For this reason, when making tests, our customers are encouraged to over-communicate, avoid making assumptions, and ask the contributor to verbalize their expectations if they experience any technical issues.

-At the end of the day, the choice of which test is best is up to you and your team, but now you’re better equipped to make an informed decision.
+You know why user testing is important, and at the end of the day, the choice of which test is best is up to you and your team.
+Now you’re better equipped to make an informed decision.